-The primary goal of CEERS was to characterize the z > 10Universe and explore what could be learned to higher redshifts.
-In the days after CEERS data were released, two papers were quickly written on exciting very high-redshift Universe objects (coming just a few days after the very first JWST very highredshift discoveries from M. Castellano et al. 2022 and R. P. Naidu et al. 2022a from the GLASS ERS program data).
-From the CEERS team, in S. L. Finkelstein et al. (2022b) we showed the discovery of Maisie's Galaxy, a candidate $z \sim 12$ galaxy in CEERS Epoch 1 imaging.
-This discovery was surprising, as prelaunch theoretical simulations did not predict an object at this luminosity and redshift would be detectable in the modest CEERS survey parameter space.
-Contemporaneously C. T. Donnan et al. (2023) showed the discovery of an even more distant object, a candidate $z \sim 16$ galaxy, nearly one magnitude brighter than Maisie's Galaxy.
-These two objects were so exciting that a Director's Discretionary Time program was awarded (P. Arrabal Haro; JWST-DDT 2750) to obtain rapid spectroscopic redshifts.
-While Maisie's Galaxy was confirmed to be at $z{\rm spec} = 11.416$ , the $z \sim 16$ candidate was shown to be a z = 4.9 interloper, with a pair of extremely strong [O III] and H $\alpha$ emission lines that uniquely contaminated four of the NIRCam bands, mimicking the photometric signature of a $z \sim 16 \text{ Ly}\alpha$ break (P. Arrabal Haro et al. 2023a), a scenario previously discussed by the community as a possible explanation for such an exotic object (e.g., R. P. Naidu et al. 2022b; J. A. Zavala et al. 2023).
+The primary goal of CEERS was to characterize the z > 10 universe, and explore what could be learned to higher redshifts.
+In the days after CEERS data were released, two papers were quickly written on exciting very high-redshift universe objects (coming just a few days after the very first JWST very high-redshift discoveries from Castellano et al. 2022 and Naidu et al.

+2022a from the GLASS ERS program data).
+From the CEERS team, in Finkelstein et al. (2022b) we showed the discovery of Maisie's Galaxy, a candidate $z \sim 12$ galaxy in CEERS Epoch 1 imaging.
+This discovery was surprising, as pre-launch theoretical simulations did not predict an object at this luminosity and redshift would be detectable in the modest CEERS survey parameter space.
+Contemporaneously Donnan et al. (2023) showed the discovery of an even more distant object, a candidate $z \sim 16$ galaxy, nearly one magnitude brighter than Maisie's Galaxy.
+These two objects were so exciting that a Director's Discretionary Time program was awarded (PI Arrabal Haro; JWST-DDT 2750) to obtain rapid spectroscopic redshifts.
+While Maisie's Galaxy was confirmed to be at $z{\text{spec}} = 11.416$, the $z \sim 16$ candidate was shown to be a z = 4.9 interloper, with a diabolical pair of extremely strong [O III] and $H\alpha$ emission lines which contaminated four of the NIRCam bands, mimicking the photometric signature of a $z \sim 16 \text{ Ly}\alpha$ break (Arrabal